Gone are the days where reading books about sex are considered well, embarrassing (to say the least).

 By Gigi Engle

-Say hello to your little modern bible on all things sex, love and life.
+Say hello to your little modern bible on all things sex, love and life (think of it as one of the best "how-to" sex books of 2021).
 If there’s one thing to know about Gigi Engle’s brand-spankin’ new book, All The F*cking Mistakes, it’s that it’s all about empowerment.
 For those that identify with living out their version of womanhood, this is a practical handbook for all the slutty and wanna-be-slutty women out there.
 It is the ultimate sex-talk book, demystifying female sexuality without any of the awkwardness of "the talk."
 From learning how to take back your confidence in a world full of slut-shaming, to discovering and owning your sexual empowerment through masturbation, to demanding the love you really deserve, this book is probably God reincarnated, if we’re completely honest.

 By Juno Roche

 If you haven’t heard of Juno Rocher—let us extend an olive branch sprouting with facts.
 Juno (who identifies as she, her and they) is an internationally recognised trans writer, campaigner and founder of Trans Workers UK and she has the humour to boot.
-In her book Queer Sex, she dives into the likes of sex, desire and dating with leading figures from the trans and non-binary community.
+As one of the very best sex books to read, Queer Sex, she dives into the likes of sex, desire and dating with leading figures from the trans and non-binary community.
 She basically uses the book to call out prejudices and asks you to explore your own concepts (you’ll be fine) of intimacy and sexuality.

 How To Have Feminist Sex